MiDataInt/midataint.github.io/_docs/installation/00_index.md

 1. install the MDI
 2. load tools suites into your installation

-Please see the corresponding Installation tabs at the left for details.
+Please see the corresponding tabs at the left for details.

 ## Single-suite installation